travis-ci/docs-travis-ci-com/docs/user/languages/ruby.md

 ### JRuby: C extensions support is disabled

-Please note that **C extensions are disabled for JRuby** on travis-ci.org.
+Please note that **C extensions are disabled for JRuby** on Travis CI.
 The reason for doing so is to bring it to developers attention that their project may have dependencies that should not be used on JRuby in production.
 Using C extensions on JRuby is technically possible but is not a good idea performance